Countries’ climate pledges built on flawed data, Post investigation finds

 Meanwhile, fluorinated gases, which are exclusively human-made, also are underreported significantly.
 Known as “F-gases,” they are used in air conditioning, refrigeration and the electricity industry.
 But The Post found that dozens of countries don’t report these emissions at all — a major shortcoming since some of these potent greenhouse gases are a growing part of the world’s climate problem.

 Vietnam, for example, reported that its emissions of fluorinated gases plunged between 2013 and 2016, to 23 thousand tons of CO2 equivalent.
-Asked about the 2016 estimate — which is 99.8 percent lower that what’s indicated in one key scientific emissions data set used by The Post — Vietnamese officials said more recent reports assume fluorinated gases do not escape from air conditioning and refrigeration systems.
+Asked about the 2016 estimate — which is 99.8 percent lower than what’s indicated in one key scientific emissions data set used by The Post — Vietnamese officials said more recent reports assume fluorinated gases do not escape from air conditioning and refrigeration systems.
 But they do: U.S. supermarkets lose an average of 25 percent of their fluorinated refrigerants each year.

 Many problems causing the gap in emissions statistics stem from the U.N. reporting system.
 Developed countries have one set of standards, while developing countries have another, with wide latitude to decide how and what and when they report.
 The difference in reporting reflects the reality that the developed nations are historically responsible for most of the greenhouse gases that have built up in the atmosphere since the Industrial Revolution, and that they have greater technical capacity to analyze their emissions than poorer nations.